-Dispatch mobile crisis or connect the individual to services.
-For individuals enrolled with a MCO, assist in connecting the individual with current or prior service providers.
-Crisis Services may be provided prior to completion of an Intake Evaluation.
-Services shall be provided by or under the supervision of a Mental Health Professional.
-The Contractor must provide twenty-four (24) hour a day, seven (7) day a week crisis mental health services to individuals who are within the Contractor's Service Area and report they are experiencing a crisis.
-There must be sufficient staff available, including a DCR, to respond to requests for Crisis Services. - 16.4.1.2 SUD ITA Services to identify and evaluate alcohol and drug involved Individuals requiring protective custody, detention, or Involuntary Commitment services.
-Services include investigation and assessment activities, management of the court case findings, and legal proceedings. - 16.4.2 The Contractor shall provide the following services to Individuals who meet eligibility requirements defined in this Contract but who do not qualify for Medicaid, when medically necessary, and based on Available Resources: - 16.4.2.1 Crisis Stabilization Services, includes short-term (up to fourteen (14) days per episode) face-to-face assistance with life skills training and understanding of medication effects and follow up services.
-Services are provided in the person's own home, or another home-like setting, or a setting which provides safety for the individual experiencing a behavioral health crisis.
-Crisis stabilization is often referred to as hospital diversion, typically managed by specific programs, apart from initial/emergent Stabilization Services, and available twenty-four (24) hours a day, seven (7) days a week. - 16.4.2.2 SUD Crisis Services including short term stabilization, a general assessment of the individual's condition, an interview for therapeutic purposes, and arranging transportation home or to an approved facility for intoxicated or incapacitated individuals on the streets or in other public places.
-Services may be provided by telephone, in person, in a facility or in the field.
-Services may or may not lead to ongoing treatment.

-- 16.4.2.3 Secure Detoxification Services provided in a facility licensed and certified by DOH to provide evaluation and treatment services to Individuals detained by the DCR for SUD ITA.
-Appropriate care for Individuals with a history of SUD who have been found to meet criteria for involuntary treatment includes: evaluation and assessment, provided by a CDP; acute or subacute detoxification services; SUD treatment; and discharge assistance provided by CDPs, including facilitating transitions to appropriate voluntary or involuntary inpatient services or to LRA as appropriate for the Individual in accordance with WAC 246-341-1104. - 16.4.2.4 Peer-to-Peer Warm Line Services are available to callers with routine concerns who could benefit from or who request to speak to a peer for support and help de-escalating emerging crises.
+- 16.4.2 The Contractor shall provide the following services to Individuals who meet eligibility requirements defined in this Contract but who do not qualify for Medicaid, when medically necessary, and based on Available Resources: - 16.4.2.1 Crisis Stabilization Services, includes short-term face-to-face assistance with life skills training and understanding of medication effects and follow up services.
+Services are provided in the person's own home, or another home-like setting, or a setting which provides safety for the Individual experiencing a behavioral health crisis.
+Crisis stabilization is often referred to as hospital diversion, typically managed by specific programs, apart from initial/emergent Stabilization Services, and available 24 hours a day, seven (7) days a week. - 16.4.2.2 SUD Crisis Services including short term stabilization, a general assessment of the Individual's condition, an interview for therapeutic purposes, and arranging transportation home or to an approved Facility for intoxicated or incapacitated Individuals on the streets or in other public places.
+Services may be provided by telephone, in person, in a Facility or in the field.
+Services may or may not lead to ongoing treatment. - 16.4.2.3 Secure Withdrawal Management and Stabilization Services provided in a Facility licensed and certified by DOH to provide involuntary evaluation and treatment services to Individuals detained by the DCR for SUD ITA.
+Appropriate care for Individuals with a history of SUD who have been found to meet criteria for involuntary treatment includes: evaluation and assessment, provided by a SUDP; acute or subacute withdrawal management services; SUD treatment; and discharge assistance provided by SUDPs, including facilitating transitions to appropriate voluntary or involuntary inpatient services or to LRA as appropriate for the Individual in accordance with WAC 246-341-1104.
+This is an involuntary treatment which does not require authorization. - 16.4.2.4 Peer-to-Peer Warm Line Services are available to callers with routine concerns who could benefit from or who request to speak to a peer for support and help de-escalating emerging crises.
 Warm line staff may be peer volunteers who provide emotional support, comfort, and information to callers living with a mental illness.